Car Insurance In Ontario. Simplified.

 - Collision Coverage: With collision coverage your vehicle will be protected from damage due to an accident caused by you or if someone damages your car that does not have insurance.
 You will also be protected in the event that you are unable to identify who caused the damages to your vehicle.

 - All Perils Coverage: This type of coverage offers the most protection.
 It combines the coverage found in collision coverage and comprehensive insurance coverage.
 It further protects you in the event that your vehicle is damaged by a person that lives in your household or even if an employee steals your vehicle.

-This type of protection will provide you with the coverage you need to obtain a rental car in the event that your car is being repaired after an insured accident.
-Having loss-of-use coverage will ensure that you get a rental car whether the accident was caused by you or someone else.
+Having loss-of-use coverage will ensure that in the event of an accident, you receive a rental car while your vehicle is being repaired whether the accident was caused by you or someone else.
 This endorsement to your policy helps your collision affect your life a little less – you will still have the convenience of getting from point A to point B, unaffected, just as you would on any other day.
 This type of coverage is very easy to add to your automobile insurance policy.
 It’s also inexpensive.
 In your annual premium, to add loss-of-use protection you would pay about the price of what it costs to rent a car for one day.
 In our experience (and we’re sure yours too), repairs can be much lengthier than one day.
 Loss-of-use protection would cover you for the entire length of your car’s repairs.
 This can save you hundreds of dollars in the event that an automobile claim leaves you without a vehicle.
-Morison Insurance would be very happy to discuss your coverage options or loss-of-use coverage limits that are available.

 Accident Forgiveness Protection